mwwojcik/airline-reservation-system/readme.md

 Ticket rescheduling based on confirmation number.
 It is possible only for confirmed tickets.
 Blocked ticket can't be rescheduled.
 If there is any difference in the prices of the tickets, it is returned to the credit card account.
 New confirmation number is sent to the customer via email.
+Changing the reservation date can be done only twice.
+After the limit has been used, the reservation must be canceled.

 **Cancelling ticket**